edgibbs/yertle_formatter/README.md

     require --format YertleFormatter

 It defaults to defining slow specs as slower than 0.2 seconds.
-You can modify this setting in by setting an environment varaible:
+You can modify this by setting an environment varaible:

     YERTLE_SLOW_TIME=1.0